Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

 \subsection{Acknowledgement}

 X.Y. is funded in part by the Jarve Seed Fund and an AMS-Simons travel grant.
 Both authors would like to thank Gigliola Staffilani for very insightful comments on a preliminary draft of this paper.
+The authors are very grateful to the anonymous referees for valuable comments and suggestions.